 - Do not use cleaners that contain hydrochloric or phosphoric acid, as they are corrosive to the glass surface.

 - Do not clean glass when it is hot or is in direct sunlight.

 - Do not allow cleaning solutions to contact the edges of laminated glass, insulating glass units (double glazing) or mirrors.

 - Do not store or place other material in contact with the glass.
 (This can damage the glass or create a heat trap, leading to thermal breakage.)

 - Do not use abrasive cleaners, powder-based cleaners, scouring pads or other harsh materials.
 Avoid using tapes or adhesives that can stain or damage glass surfaces.
 Ensure any tapes or adhesives that are used are known to be easy to remove later.

 What to do

-Only use detergents and cleaning solutions that are produced and recommended specially for glass cleaning.
+- Only use detergents and cleaning solutions that are produced and recommended specifically for glass cleaning.
 Mild detergents are preferable.